Cypress commands and utilities for Custom Applications.

 This ultimately results in subsequent tests running much faster (by restoring the previous session) and making the test behave as if the user is authenticated.

-experimentalSessionAndOrigin turned on (in your Cypress config) to enable that.
+experimentalSessionAndOrigin turned on (in your Cypress config).

 This command is deprecated.
 We recommend using the more generic